 It is important for the University to make timely nominations for Chairs to make full use of its CRC allocation.

 The Dean of the Faculty is responsible for ensuring that an allocated Chair is filled in a timely fashion.
-In the event that a suitable nomination dossier is not presented to the Provost’s Office by the internal deadline of the assigned CRC submission round, the vacant Chair is returned to the Provostial Pool for reallocation.
+In the event that a suitable nomination dossier is not presented to the Office of the Provost & Vice-Principal (Academic) by the internal deadline of the assigned CRC submission round, the vacant Chair is returned to the Provostial Pool for reallocation.

 Deans are invited to bring forth the curriculum vitae of suitable candidates, external to the University, whom they wish to recruit to fill their allocated CRC complement.
 Two or three letters of recommendation from referees external to McGill should accompany the CV, as normally required in the recruitment process.
 In bringing forward these nominations, Deans should give particular consideration to presenting candidates from the four equity groups listed above.
 Deans are also encouraged to consider CFI John R. Evans Leaders Fund – formerly named Leaders Opportunity Fund (LOF) - commitments and similar strategic research objectives in planning use of any CRC vacancies.

-The Provost carefully reviews each CRC nominee’s CV before deciding whether to extend University support for the nomination.
+The Provost & Vice-Principal (Academic) carefully reviews each CRC nominee’s CV before deciding whether to extend University support for the nomination.

 All new nominees are required to have their CRC application dossiers reviewed by the University’s standing internal review committee to ensure that McGill applications are of the highest quality before the University nominations are sent forward.
 Incoming nominees must supply their PIN to the OSR (ISI) office in order to gain access to the application module.
 The OSR (ISI) Office will be available to assist with the application process.

 Renewal of a CRC is contingent upon an internal university review of the Chair holder’s performance to determine if continued institutional support is warranted.
-A necessary part of this decision is a process that provides a thorough evaluation of the record of the Chair holder during the term of the Chair with a recommendation to the Provost, who adjudicates whether to support the application for renewal.
+A necessary part of this decision is a process that provides a thorough evaluation of the record of the Chair holder during the term of the Chair with a recommendation to the Provost & Vice-Principal (Academic), who adjudicates whether to support the application for renewal.